Tuesday, September 17, 2024

 The monkeys, known as the Bandar-log, take Mowgli to a mountain topped by ancient ruins.
 In hot pursuit are Bagheera and Baloo, who make an amusing pair of rescuers.
 Mowgli is taken before King Louie (voice by Christopher Walken), a character who did not exist in Kipling's stories.
 Portrayed in other versions as an orangutan, in this version King Louie is a Gigantopithecus, and, like Shere Khan, he is more threatening than before.
 He desires for Mowgli to show him how to create fire, which the animals in the story refer to as "the red flower."
 (Even the use of fire in this movie carries more danger and consequence.)
 Louie's similarities to a gangland mob boss are uncanny, with strong echoes of Colonel Kurtz from Apocalypse Now, and Walken's take on the character is wonderful.
 (And for those who appreciate obscure pop culture references, did anybody notice the cowbell?)

 And that's enough of the plot.
 There are so many things worth admiring in this film, not the least of which are the voice actors, especially Kingsley, Murray, Nyong’o, Elba, Walken, and a small host of vocal cameos.
 We walk away surprised at how well it all works when it could have collapsed under the weight of "living up to the original."
 Did the story need to be remade?
 Not necessarily, but they found a way to do it (and I'm sure glad they did!) that smoothed out the storyline and made it more convincing.
-They gave us animation that is astounding and took characters we already know and love, and somehow improved them.
+They gave us animation that is astounding, and took characters we already know and love and somehow improved them.
 This time we have elephants that don't behave like silly British military stereotypes; they are presented as majestic, powerful creatures of great importance.
 Those kinds of details, that pay tribute to the original and yet create an even stronger emotional resonance, are sprinkled throughout the story.

 Mowgli comes to a deeper understanding of friendship and family, surrounded by animals that showcase surprisingly human sensibilities.
 By the end of the movie, we've gone on a journey with the characters, encountered danger, enjoyed some laughs, sung a few songs, and learned a few lessons.
 What more could you ask for?